 - System Monitoring - overall CPU usage, disk etc...

-All our chart have default threshold that may need to be modified based on your needs.
+All our charts have a default threshold that may need to be modified based on your needs.

-For example you have 10 query peers running and want to be alerted if one is not available.
+For example, if you have 10 query peers running and want to be alerted if one is not available.

 You should modify the chart